-- (y) Sleep apnea treatment and sleep studies is covered in accordance with established Coverage Policy. - (z) Spinal Manipulation/Chiropractic services by a Provider acting within the scope of his or her license.
-Coverage is limited as shown in the Schedule of Benefits when performed by a licensed D.C. - (aa) Sterilization procedures (tubal ligation and vasectomy). - (bb) Surgical dressings, splints, casts and other devices used in the reduction of fractures and dislocations.
+(v) Sleep apnea treatment and sleep studies is covered in accordance with established Coverage Policy.

+- (w) Spinal Manipulation/Chiropractic services by a Provider acting within the scope of his or her license.
+Coverage is limited as shown in the Schedule of Benefits when performed by a licensed D.C. - (x) Sterilization procedures (tubal ligation and vasectomy). - Surgical dressings, splints, casts, and other devices used in the reduction of fractures and dislocations. - (z) Telehealth benefits.
+Coverage is provided for Telemedicine services performed by a person licensed, certified, or otherwise authorized to administer health care in the ordinary course of the practice of his or her profession at the same rate as if it had been performed in-person provided the Telemedicine service is comparable to the same service provided in person.